BSFishy/boa/notes.md

 by having special syntax for importing, which is scoped to the current file. maybe want that, but then maybe that means rethinking how everything is done at the top level?

+### Feb 2, 2025 - local visibility

+for this, i think a new local variable type should be done. so that means we
+have:

+- **`const`** - constant variable. this must be evaluable at compile time
+- **`let`** - variable. this is runtime evaluated and can optionally be mutable
+- **`local`** - local constant variable. same as `const` but can only be scoped to the current file

+this fixes the import issue, where imports _need_ to be file-scoped. just add a new variable type and we're done. this has the additional benefit of allowing users to write file-local variables if they need to, for example, for submodule extraction.